chickenspaceprogram/c-utils/README.md

 Statement-expressions are the only way to have "nice" C generics, so they're unavoidable in my opinion.

+This library *does* compile on Windows, however you must use MinGW and GCC or Clang.

 ## Documentation

 The header files have been commented a bit; the code is macro-hell and kinda